Is ‘The Texas Chainsaw Massacre’ real?

 In terms of the title that appears at the beginning of the movie saying that “the film you are about to see is true,” while that may not align exactly with the facts of the various real-life serial killers and crazed shoppers that served as the inspiration for the movie we’ve examined thus far, there is much to be said about the movie’s metaphorical “truth” in its reflection of social commentary at the time.

-It’s a plot point in the movie that the main characters attempt to fill up on gas at one point, but they’re told by the attendant that the station is bone dry, leading to the characters being stranded at the Sawyers’ house.
+It’s a plot point in the movie that the main characters attempt to fill up on gas, but they’re told by the attendant that the station is bone dry.
+This leads to the characters being stranded at the Sawyers’ house.

 The real-life Texas locales from the movie that are now tourist destinations

-As long as we’re discussing how The Texas Chainsaw Massacre and real life intersect, it’s perhaps apropos to mention that the aforementioned gas station from the original film is now a restaurant where you can even spend the night in one of four mini-cabins behind it, according KWES.
+As long as we’re discussing how The Texas Chainsaw Massacre and real life intersect, it’s perhaps apropos to mention that the aforementioned gas station from the original film is now a restaurant where you can even spend the night in one of four mini-cabins behind it, according to KWES.
 The original home featured in the film is also a restaurant you can visit called the Grand Central Café, according to KVUE.
-However, you might want to call ahead if you want to visit in case there are any social distancing restrictions or closures due to the ongoing coronavirus pandemic.
-Or in case, you know, there’s a chainsaw-wielding maniac lurking about.
+However, you might want to call ahead if you want to visit in case there’s a chainsaw-wielding maniac lurking about.